Abhishek-Shubham001/Cardiovascular-Risk-Prediction/README.md

 ## Conclusion

-* We have used Logistic Regression, Decision Trees, Random Forest, XGBoost and SVC for modelling.
-Based on our observations, the Support vector machine with the radial kernel is the best performing model in terms of accuracy and the F1 score and it's high AUC-score shows that it has a high true positive rate.
+* Based on our observations, the Support vector machine with the radial kernel is the best performing model in terms of accuracy and the F1 score and it's high AUC-score shows that it has a high true positive rate.

 * Balancing the dataset by using the SMOTE technique helped in improving the models sensitivity and improving the scores of all the models.